anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 The IETF evolution of PKCS#7 is CMS {{RFC5652}}.
 A CMS-signed voucher, the default type, contains a ContentInfo structure with the voucher content.
-An eContentType of 40 indicates that the content is a JSON-encoded voucher.
+An OID for JSON-encoded voucher is allocated in {{iana-contenttype}}, and it is to be placed in the eContentType field in the ContentInfo.

 The signing structure is a CMS SignedData structure, as specified by Section 5.1 of {{RFC5652}}, encoded using ASN.1 Distinguished Encoding Rules (DER), as specified in ITU-T X.690 {{ITU-T.X690.2015}}.

+{{RFC5652}} mandates that SignedAttributes MUST be present when the content type is not id-data.
+This mitigates attacks on CMS as described in {{?I-D.vangeest-lamps-cms-euf-cma-signeddata}}.
+Decoders MUST verify that SignedAttributes are present.

 To facilitate interoperability, {{vcj}} the media type "application/voucher-cms+json" and the filename extension ".vcj" were registered by {{RFC8366}}.